saezlab/Macau_Synergy_Prediction/README.md

 ## Result analysis

-**GDSC_DRUG_COMBO_TOP_HITS.Rmd**: Use this script and result from previous publication to find pathways predictive of synergy.
+**GDSC_DRUG_COMBO_TOP_HITS.Rmd**: Use this script to identify key pathways for synergy stratification.

 Use the top predictive pathways to compute the Delta Pathway Activity and stratify new cell lines.

-**check_synergy_AZ.Rmd**: Contains both synergy prediction and stratification analysis for breast/colon/lung cancer cell lines in AstraZeneca dataset.
+**check_synergy_AZ.Rmd**: (i) Synergy tratification analysis for breast/colon/lung cancer cell lines on AstraZeneca dataset. (ii) Synergy prediction on AstraZeneca dataset.
+We show here that synergy arises in case of strong similarity or anti-similarity for breast and colorectal tissues.

-**check_synergy_SANGER.Rmd**: Synergy stratification on 48 colorectal cancer cell lines (Sanger validation)
+**check_synergy_SANGER.Rmd**: Synergy stratification on 48 colorectal cancer cell lines (Sanger validation).

 **check_synergy_ALMANAC.Rmd**: Synergy enrichment in NCI_ALMANAC dataset.